 The Skybet app has some unique free games available that does it worthwhile being a registered user.

-The Soccer 6 game is a free game that helps make the 3pm kick offs on a Saturday a lot more interesting.
+The Soccer 6 game is a free game that helps make the 3 pm kick-offs on a Saturday a lot more interesting.
 Six fixtures are set for you to predict the correct score lines.
-Get all six right and life changing amounts if money awaits you.
+Get all six right and life-changing amounts if money awaits you.

 There’s also a Six-a-Side fantasy game that is frequently available.
 Pick six players from a select match and track individual performance from the app as the action plays out.
-Cash prizes also available for the highest scoring teams.
+Cash prizes also available for the highest-scoring teams.

-Football is all about scoring goals, so it makes sense that there’s a lot of choice here in terms of bet type.
+Football is all about scoring goals, so it makes sense that there’s a lot of choices here in terms of bet type.
 Goal times, goal types, goal amounts and team goals are all possible to bet on.
 The over/unders option is particularly popular within the Goals markets.

-With Over/under goal markets, you are betting on whether the amount of goals in the game (or per team) will be over or under a certain number.
-To prevent a grey area appearing if the number matches the amount of goals, 0.5 increments are used as the set number.
+With Over/under goal markets, you are betting on whether the number of goals in the game (or per team) will be over or under a certain number.
+To prevent a grey area appearing if the number matches the number of goals, 0.5 increments are used as the set number.
 For example over 1.5 goals.
 Bets can be placed on a specific half, a specific team or as a total in the match.
 A few examples can be found below;

 - Over 1.5 goals in match.